To use your sources (books, articles, interviews, blogs, etc.) in a research paper, there are three main techniques.

 What about Plagiarism?

 Plagiarism is using someone's words and passing them off as your own.
-This can be intentional or accidental, however most students do not intend to plagiarize but instead make mistakes by not summarizing or citing correctly.
-By following the information above, the writer should be able to incorporate sources into their own work without plagiarizing.
-Here are some more tips for avoiding plagiarism:
+This can be intentional or accidental, however most students plagiarize by not summarizing or citing correctly.
+Here are tips for avoiding plagiarism:

 In APA, articles, books, and other sources refer to previously published articles, books and other sources.
 You'll usually see the author of the previous source in the sentence or in the intext citation.